Gangeyabhushani: Structure and Lakshana

 It is the 3rd rāgam in the 6th chakra Rutu.
 The mnemonic name is Rutu-Go.
 The mnemonic phrase is sa ru gu ma pa dha nu.
 Its structure (ascending and descending scale) is as follows (see swaras in Carnatic music for details on below notation and terms):

 The notes present in this scale are shatsruthi rishabham, antara gandharam, shuddha madhyamam, shuddha dhaivatham, kakali nishadham.

 As it is a melakarta rāgam, by definition it is a sampoorna rāgam (has all seven notes in ascending and descending scale).
 It is the shuddha madhyamam equivalent of Dhatuvardani, which is the 69th melakarta.

-Janya rāgams

-Gangeyabhushani currently has no janya rāgams (derived scales) associated with it.
-See List of janya rāgams to look up all janya rāgams.

-Compositions

-A few compositions set to Gangeyabhooshani are: